FREQUENTLY ASKED QUESTIONS

 Do I get to perform?

-Yes, and… we believe in building a foundation of skills to support you through a phil we like to call “process over product”.
-You've got to learn how to drive before getting in the driver’s seat!
+Yes, and… we believe in building a foundation of skills to support you through a philosophy we like to call “process over product”.
+We want our students to learn the "how" of acting, singing, and dancing before putting those skills in front of an audience.
 That said, it would be difficult to learn how to perform, without performing at all!
-All classes open their studio twice a year: once in December to share skills and the training process; once in April for an informal presentation of material from your class.
-The Level C classes and the summer Musical Theatre Camp finish with a full production with costumes, lighting and props etc.
+Our Year-long classes open their studio twice a year: once in December to share skills and the training process; once in April for an informal presentation of material from your class.
+Our Fall Session classes open their studio for presentations in December; our Winter Session classes open or presentations in April.

 What’s the difference between your acting and musical theatre classes?